osu-cass/whats-fresh-api/docs/source/dev/development.rst

     $ psql whats_fresh
     whats_fresh-# CREATE EXTENSION postgis;

-You can exist the PSQL prompt by pressing Ctrl+D on your keyboard.
+You can exit the PSQL prompt by pressing Ctrl+D on your keyboard.

 **Getting What's Fresh source code**